ivan-volnov/keybr/README.md

 ```
 keybr --sound
 ```
-The app will read the current word
+The app will read aloud the current phrase while typing